realA10001986/Time-Circuits-Display/README.md

 Selects a delay (in milliseconds) from when pressing the external time travel button until the time travel sequence starts.
 See [here](#external-time-travel-trigger)

-##### &#9654; Play complete time travel sequence

-For externally triggered time travels, this selects if the entire sequence (including acceleration, if a speedo is available) should be played, or the only the short re-entry sequence.
-See [here](#external-time-travel-trigger)

 #### Settings for other peripherals

 ##### &#9654; Use compatible external props